 The Northern Territory

 The Cocos (Keeling) Islands

 Daylight Saving Time starts on the first Sunday of October at precisely 2 am.
-After the clock strikes 2 am, the time is forwarded by an hour.
+After the clock strikes 2 am, you advance the time by an hour.
 Daylight Saving Time ends at 2 am, which is 3 am per Daylight Saving Time, on the very first Sunday of April.
-The time is again deduced by an hour.
+The time is again moved back by an hour.

-So if you have to migrate to any part of Australia, you are now aware of what time you can expect in which part of the country!
+So if you must migrate to any part of Australia, you know now what time you can expect in which part of the country!

 Useful Links to Explore: